sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/23_Intro_to_Next_js/8_Deploying_Nextjs_projects/347_Deploying_Nextjs_projects.md

 # 347. Deploying Next.js projects
 Created Sunday 25 December 2022

+## Building - manual
+1. Copy the project code to a server.
+2. Run `npm run build`.
+3. To start Next.js server `npm start`

+That's it.

+Mentioning this in case I want to deploy manually, using Amazon EC2 (or something similar).

+Of course, Next.js is a fullstack framework, so we need a dynamic server.
+But, if all we want is SSG - no unseen dynamic route SSG, ISR, SSR or API routes, a static server will suffice.
+In this case all we need is `.next` folder generated after the build.

+FIXME - how to up a static server for a Next project?
+Do it later.

+## Build, deploy and basic CI/CD - Vercel
 There are many options when it comes to deploying a Next.js project.

 We'll use [Vercel](https://vercel.com/) -  a hosting provider.
 It's the same company that created Next.js.